tavily-ai/langchain-tavily/README.md

 - `max_results` (optional, int): Maximum number of search results to return.
 Default is 5.
 - `topic` (optional, str): Category of the search.
 Can be "general" or "news".
 Default is "general".
-- `include_answer` (optional, bool): Include a short answer to original query in results.
+- `include_answer` (optional, bool): Include an answer to original query in results.
 Default is False.
 - `include_raw_content` (optional, bool): Include cleaned and parsed HTML of each search result.
 Default is False.
-- `include_images` (optional, bool): Include query-related images in response.
+- `include_images` (optional, bool): Include a list of query related images in the response.
 Default is False.
 - `include_image_descriptions` (optional, bool): Include descriptive text for each image.
 Default is False.
 - `search_depth` (optional, str): Depth of the search, either "basic" or "advanced".
 Default is "advanced".
-- `time_range` (optional, str): Time filter for results - "day", "week", "month", or "year".
+- `time_range` (optional, str): The time range back from the current date to filter results - "day", "week", "month", or "year".
 Default is None.
 - `include_domains` (optional, List[str]): List of domains to specifically include.
 Default is None.
 - `exclude_domains` (optional, List[str]): List of domains to specifically exclude.
 Default is None.